-move 10

-turn 90 move 20 turn -60 move 15

-- 2. The problem with using the abstract syntax trees to execute the program is that the program cannot be stopped or reversed.
+move 10 turn 90 move 20 turn -60 move 15 2.
+The problem with using the abstract syntax trees to execute the program is that the program cannot be stopped or reversed.
 It is often useful to step through a program.
 So use the visitor pattern so we can send a visitor to the parts of the program.
-After which the visitor can return a list of commands.
-Each command will perform one operation in the program.
-Using the commands we can then execute the program step by step.
-The commands also need to allow us to undo an operation.
-This will allow us to undo and redo parts of our program. - 3.
-Create a second visitor that will compute the total distance traveled by the turtle.
+After which the visitor can return a list of memento object, one for each time the turtle changes state.
+One then can step through the program by using the list of mementos to change the state of the turtle as happened when running the program.
+(Note the command pattern might be better here but assignment 2 used the command pattern.)

+3. Create a second visitor that will compute the total distance traveled by the turtle.
 So for example given the program below the visitor would compute the distance of 20 even though the turtle would end up where it started.